 The majority of the students are also participating in the High School Senior Summer internship program, which is eight weekly programs.
 You also need to engage in several group activities, including Summer Intern Alumni Lunch, SIM Center, and others.
 Every student will have to work approximately 20 hours each week & they will earn $1408, $8.80 an hour.
 Such a program was started on 16h June 2021.

 Any 2nd year college undergraduates can participate in this popular eight-week medical internship program.
 The top 12 selected students will have to work in clinical laboratories & leading research departments.
 Students will have to work approximately 50 hours/week in a clinical or basic research laboratory.
-It is a valuable program that features a $1500 stipend to high school participants.
+It is a valuable program that features a $ 1,500 stipend for high school participants.

-Medical Immersion can be a great tool for hands-on training, Programs here are hosted at MISA office instead of highland hospital to ensure the safety of students.
-This five-day program is entirely open to all high school pupils in grades 9th to 12th, and can generate earnings of $900.
-The aspirant needs to be at least 15 years old to get eligible for this internship.
+Medical Immersion can be a great tool for hands-on training, Programs here are hosted at the MISA office instead of the Highland Hospital to ensure the safety of students.
+This five-day program is entirely open to all high school pupils in grades 9th to 12th and can generate earnings of $900.
+The aspirant needs to be at least 15 years old to be eligible for this internship.

 Free Medical Internship Programs For High School Students

 Leading organizations often offer free internships to edify students without bias.
-Thus, opting for these opportunities sometimes turns crucial.
+Thus, opting for these opportunities sometimes becomes crucial.
 Here are some free internships picks for you:-

 It is a four-week program that offers a sense of competition.
-Engrossingly, investigators meet students on informal lunches and sessions to clear doubts on biomedical sciences, thus mentoring the aspirants towards the field.
+Engrossingly, investigators meet students on informal lunches and sessions to clear doubts about biomedical sciences, thus mentoring the aspirants toward the field.